Kyriosity/read-write/README+/software/README+/dev-docu.md

 ### Diagrams and presentations

-There are elaborated commercial tools to create strict and attributed UML diagrams, but limit them to formal rules (e.g. 2D).
+There are elaborated methodologies and tools (to remember classical IBM Rational Rose and RUP) to evolve a project in UML and other diagrams.
+However, they restrain presentation, stick thinking to 2D (literally and figuratively), and prompt to input redundant details.

+Too many efforts to create and maintain them won't pay off with unrealistic expectations of code generation.

-A fast simple sketch could be enough and broader in all senses.
-It may start at a whiteboard within the discussion.
+A fast simple sketch multi-direction (FORCEs, time) could be enough and broader in all senses.
+It may start at a whiteboard during a casual discussion.

 ### Artistic images